Adana Şakirpaşa Airport: Ground transportation

-Local buses/minibuses, coaches, airline shuttles, trains and taxi serve ground transportation to or close to the airport.

 Buses and coaches

 Adana Metropolitan Municipality local buses #135 and #159, run from the airport to the neighbourhoods of Seyhan, Çukurova and Sarıçam.
 Bus #159 is a 35-minute interval service that connects airport to the old town, metro (Vilayet station), Central railway station, and routes further north, ending in Kurttepe, close to the lake.
 Bus #135 is an hourly service to Balcalı (Çukurova University).
 Several local buses and minibuses that run east–west on the D400 state road, stop at the Airport intersection, 800 metres north of the airport terminals.
 Coach transport to the provinces surrounding Cilicia, run from the Central Coach Terminal, 3.9 km west of the airport entrance.
 Coach companies' shuttle services from the city centre to the Central Coach Terminal have stops at the Airport Intersection on the D400 state road.

 Rail

 Şakirpaşa railway station is 1.9 kilometres' walking distance to the airport terminals, and it is located one block north of the D400 state road.
 There are frequent train services to Mersin Central, Tarsus and Adana Central stations, and fewer daily services to eastern stations of Adana; Yüreğir, İncirlik and Ceyhan.
 Also from the station, there are once daily trips to Osmaniye, İskenderun, İslahiye, Karaman and Niğde.